dbt-labs/docs.getdbt.com/website/blog/2024-05-22-latest-dbt-stability-improvement-innovation.md

 First up is a battery of thousands of tests that we run dozens of times per day.
 No change, in either dbt-core or in the [data platform adapters](https://docs.getdbt.com/docs/trusted-adapters) supported by dbt Cloud, is merged until it has passed this full suite of tests.

-Here, *unit tests* test internal components in isolation from one another, and *functional tests* represent edge cases in expected behaviour under known conditions.
+Here, *unit tests* test internal components in isolation from one another, and *functional tests* represent edge cases in expected behavior under known conditions.

 For adapters, tests also ensure that the full matrix of data platform features continue to work as expected: BigQuery partitioning + incremental strategies, Snowflake data types + model contracts, Redshift sort keys — so on and so forth.